Unit 2, The Quadrangle, 59 Ruchill Street, Glasgow G20 9PX

-The group discuss topics or suggest invited speakers and we actively encourage their participation.
+The group discuss topics or suggest invited speakers and are actively encourage to participate.
 Some of the speakers represent the NHS, CAB, other local organisations and professionals.

-Each year the group also host an annual ABI Seminar which focuses on a particular topic in relation to an ABI, again that the group feel is important or relevant.
+Each year the group also hosts an annual ABI Seminar which focuses on a particular topic in relation to an ABI, again that the group feel is important or relevant.

 Self referral or drop in service Monday - Friday 9am - 5pm

 West Glasgow ACH, Dalnair Street, Yorkhill, Glasgow G3 8SJ

 The Community Treatment Centre for Brain Injury provides person-centred goal-oriented community rehabilitation for adults living in the old Greater Glasgow NHS Board area with cognitive, psychological and communication difficulties as a result of an acquired brain injury.